-Those who spend a lot of their time on their toes or using their toes to grasp as they walk, often develop toe deformities such as hammer toe and bunions.
-Plus, the skin under the ball of your foot, as an auto-defence, tends to build up and become hard to cope with the extra pressures applied to the area.
+Those who spend a lot of their time on their toes or using their toes to grasp as they walk, often develop toe deformities such as hammer toes and bunions.
+If you need bunion correction, visit https://www.

 Slippers aren’t just bad for your feet – the impact can also be felt around the ankle and upwards to your knees, hip, back and even your neck.